gustafnk/microservice-websites/README.md

 Another name for including content from another resource is to *[transclude](https://en.wikipedia.org/wiki/Transclusion)* the content from another service (inlining a document in the current document), like '<img>’ elements in HTML pages.

 There are several ways to transclude content.
 One could for example run imperative code to perform HTTP requests on either the server or client and include the responses at the proper places.
-However, I think that a declarative approach is better, since it mimics the design of other transcluded content in HTML, like images.
+However, we think that a declarative approach is better, since it mimics the design of other transcluded content in HTML, like images.

 Transclusion can be done either on the server or the client.
 Transclusion on the client is called Client Side Includes (CSI) and transclusion on the server is called Server Side Includes (SSI).
 However, SSI is also a specific (and old) language for including files or executing cgi-bin scripts in HTML files (or HTTP responses, in general), so the terms are a bit confusing.
 We’ll try to avoid using the term Server Side Includes for this reason.